The forgotten Battle of Sari Bair Range ~ August 1915

 On 6th August, the Allies launched an offensive in an effort to try to break the deadlock, during which the 15th Battalion attacked the Abdel Rahman Bair heights, which was known to the Australians as "Hill 971".

-The August Offensive in the Sari Bair Range, 6–10 August 1915 it certainly brings to the fore
+In reading the account of The August Offensive in the Sari Bair Range, 6–10 August 1915 it certainly brings to the fore the sheer numbers of loss of life and the overwhelming numbers of the severely wounded.

 In one of these valleys Private Ormond Burton, New Zealand Medical Corps, witnessed the plight of some 300 wounded: